 The Righteous Will Live by Faith

 Saint Thomas the Apostle is remembered as “Doubting Thomas.”
-That may be a little unfair to him.
+This may be a little unfair to him.
 To be sure, he was a skeptic concerning the resurrection of Jesus.
 We have this account in the Gospel of John:

 Thomas (who was called the Twin), one of the twelve, was not with the other disciples when Jesus came.
 So the other disciples told him, “We have seen the Lord.”
 But he said to them, “Unless I see the mark of the nails in his hands, and put my finger in the mark of the nails and my hand in his side, I will not believe.”
 (John 20:24-25)

 No one had ever been raised from the dead before.
 Thomas was confused about the mission of Jesus.
 On the other hand, Thomas was a faithful disciple.
 He was willing to sacrifice for what he believed was the cause of Christ.
 As Jesus was speaking about going to Jerusalem, which proved to be his last trip there, Thomas was aware of the danger involved:

 Then Thomas said to the rest of the disciples, “Let us also go, that we may die with him.”
 (John 11:16)

 Following Jesus is not easy.
 Many churches preach a Gospel that is without cost on the part of believers.
 Jesus was sacrificed on the cross, but there is little talk about the cross which we must take up daily.
 Jesus said:

 “If any want to become my followers, let them deny themselves and take up their cross daily and follow me.”
 (Luke 9:23)

 We must be prepared to make sacrifices if we are to live out the faith in our day.
 This is especially true in our nation today.
 Are we willing to go the distance?